 If the insurance company denies your claim on administrative appeal, and you file a lawsuit in federal court, the insurance company will sometimes attempt to settle with you instead of fighting the lawsuit all the way to court judgment.

-Again, whether the insurer is willing to settle at all, and if so, for how much, will depend on what they think is your likelihood of success at trial, how much time of future payout period remains, life expectancy and even whether your attorney is an experienced ERISA attorney who has a reputation and track record of success and willingness to fight until the end.
+Again, whether the insurer is willing to settle at all, and if so, for how much, will depend on what they think is your likelihood of success at trial, how much time of future payout period remains, life expectancy and even whether your attorney is an experienced Long Term Disability Lawyer who has a reputation and track record of success and willingness to fight until the end.

 The simple answer is no. Since the figure you see in Result Line 12 is the highest possible amount the disability insurer would have to pay you over the life of the policy, it will only settle if it can do so at an amount significantly less than that figure.
 The insurance company has nothing to gain by voluntarily paying the figure in Results Line 12.